|Country:||United States of America (USA)|

 Experienced brewers have chosen the following hops as substitutions of Nugget:

-Is Nugget available as Cryo/Lupulin powder?
+Is Nugget available in lupulin powder?

 If you see an error in our data, please let us know!